Tax evasion in the United States: Significant Tax Evasion Cases in History

-Ernst & Young from 1999 to 2002 were helping wealthy clients avoid paying taxes that led up to $2,000,000 in taxes.
-They were using fraudulent tax shelters to lower their client’s income tax liability without the change in income/assets.
-The shelters were named “Cobra” and “CDS”.
+Ernst & Young, from 1999 to 2002, was helping wealthy clients avoid paying taxes that led to up to $2,000,000,000 in taxes.
+They were using fraudulent tax shelters to lower their client's income tax liability without the change in income/assets.
+The shelters were named "Cobra" and "CDS".
 These names were used from around 1999 to 2002 and helped 200 clients.
-They looked like real investments that were designed to help lower taxes for the clients, but the shelters had no economic substance, and the sole purpose was to reduce taxes illegally.
-All of the firm’s fraudulent shelters were removed in 2003.
+They looked like real investments designed to help lower taxes for the clients, but the shelters had no economic substance, and the sole purpose was to reduce taxes illegally.
+All of the firm's fraudulent shelters were removed in 2003.
 Ernst & Young paid a settlement to the IRS of $15,000,000 and an additional $123,000,000 in 2013 to settle federal allegations.
-The government dropped EY from being criminally prosecuted but the firm needed to abide with strict controls over their tax practice.
+The government dropped EY from being criminally prosecuted, but the firm needed to abide by strict controls over its tax practice.

 KPMG ex-employee David Rivkin lost his job as a partner when a tax evasion scandal led him to plead guilty.
 He used illegal tax shelters to help lower income tax liability and was the first worker at the firm to confess to doing these criminal acts.
-These shelters generated false losses up to $11,000,000,000.
+These shelters generated false losses of up to $11,000,000,000.
 This illegal act was in full motion starting in 1999 and ending around 2005.
-His plea consisted of allowing clients to forgo $20,000,000 in taxes that totaled $235,000,000 stolen from the government.
+His plea allowed clients to forgo $20,000,000 in taxes, totaling $235,000,000 stolen from the government.
 This was done through nine clients Rivkin helped.
 He also promised to help convict the other defendants related to this case.
-Thirteen of the defendants that did not plead guilty were dismissed due to the prosecutor's unconstitutional actions.
-These actions were considered coercion by forcing KPMG to not pay legal fees to defendants which violated their rights.
-Four defendants were tried and acquitted from all charges.
-David Rivkin was the only KPMG employee who was convicted and punished for the crimes committed and was one of the lesser individuals involved in the whole scandal.
+Thirteen defendants who did not plead guilty were dismissed due to the prosecutor's unconstitutional actions.
+These actions were considered coercion by forcing KPMG not to pay legal fees to defendants, which violated their rights.
+Four defendants were tried and acquitted of all charges.
+David Rivkin was the only KPMG employee convicted and punished for the crimes committed and was one of the lesser individuals involved in the whole scandal.

 Walter Anderson was involved in the biggest tax evasion case by a single individual that amounted to $365,000,000 in unreported income.
-The case stated that Anderson avoided paying taxes on $450,000,000 earned that created a loss of $200,000,000 in government taxes between 1995-1999 but pleaded guilty to a lesser amount.
-His charges were on two counts of tax evasion and one count of defrauding the DOC for failing to report income.
-He formed new foreign corporations named Gold & Appel and Iceberg Transport but also had foreign bank accounts none of which were disclosed to the IRS.
+The case stated that Anderson avoided paying taxes on $450,000,000 earned, which created a loss of $200,000,000 in government taxes between 1995-1999, but pleaded guilty to a lesser amount.
+His charges were two counts of tax evasion and one count of defrauding the DOC for failing to report income.
+He formed new foreign corporations named Gold & Appel and Iceberg Transport but also had foreign bank accounts, none of which were disclosed to the IRS.
 Anderson tried to hide ownership of these entities that helped earn him $365,000,000 in income.
 In 1999, Anderson filed a false income tax return for not reporting this income.
-His sentence was a nine-year imprisonment with a restitution payment due to the DOC.
+His sentence was nine years imprisonment with a restitution payment due to the DOC.